martinrist/reactive-with-rxjs-bacon/content.md

 --

-- Note that the error *doesn't* terminate the stream
+- Note that the error *doesn't* terminate the stream, and we go on to receive the later values _and_ the completion

 ---